suiyangsun/PRS_XGBoost_pipeline/README.md

 PRS features are ranked **using the training set only** based on their individual C-statistic to avoid data leakage.
 This ranking is then fixed and applied to both training and test sets.
 Early stopping is performed using validation folds within cross-validation and does not use the held-out test set.

+### Data Leakage Prevention

+- PRS ranking is performed using the training set only
+- Hyperparameter tuning uses cross-validation within the training set
+- The test set is strictly held out and used only for final evaluation

 **Input**: Training set and test set with the following format (whitespace-separated, header required):